-ZiBFUS is a research project initiated by Philani, together with Zithulele Hospital and Stellenbosch University.
+ZiBFUS is a research project initiated by Zithulele Hospital in partnership with Philani and Stellenbosch University.

 Doctors at Zithulele Hospital have long recognised that the patients who come through the hospital only represent a small portion of all individuals requiring care in the area – in particular, they suspect that child illness and mortality occurs at much higher frequencies outside the realm of the hospital.
 The O.R.
 Tambo district of the Eastern Cape is one of the most impoverished in South Africa; limited government resources and inadequate clinic facilities have made it difficult to accurately collect information of any sort about the individuals, families, and communities in this region.

 ZiBFUS seeks to fill in some of these gaps, and the study has been following infants in their first year of life in order to identify challenges and build more comprehensive knowledge of these communities.
 The study is a longitudinal cohort study, and all mothers and babies originally recruited are followed up for interviews at three-month intervals.
 The study’s questions focus on:

 - Healthcare seeking practices (clinics, hospital, traditional healers, herbalists, private doctors)